-Practicing lawyers have been tapped by a task force of the New York City Bar Association to be change agents in Developing Legal Careers and Delivering Justice in the 21st Century also the name of the task force report.
+Practicing lawyers have been tapped by a task force of the New York City Bar Association to be change agents in Developing Legal Careers and Delivering Justice in the 21st Century.
 As has been detailed in a myriad of reports studying the issue, including one by the Illinois State Bar Association, the NY Bar Report recounts the many profound and permanent changes affecting the education of lawyers, the practice of law, and the delivery of legal services.
 The hundred-plus page report is an interesting read on many fronts, including the several initiatives calling on the practicing bar to become involved in programmatic solutions that will be rolled out post haste.

 The Report finds, in part, that education and professional development of lawyers doesn’t end at law school graduation.
 Graduation, rather, is only the beginning of the education experience.
 Seasoned members of the profession should therefore invest in newer lawyers through mentoring, networking, and skill development.